jwdebelius/q2-sidle/docs/source/database_preperation.rst

      --o-collapsed-kmers sidle-db-wonder-woman-100nt-kmers.qza \
      --o-kmer-map sidle-db-wonder-woman-100nt-map.qza

 For reverse reads (trim from the right and in this case, reverse complement).
-The primers should be flipped (we'll trim from the forward primer)
+The primers should be flipped (we trim from the forward primer)

 .. code-block:: bash